-2. High Honors

-- a.
-Graduating students shall be in the top 5% of the entire senior class by rank order established by the District's weighted grade point average. - Graduating students utilizing course validation shall not displace any of the top 5% High Honors students in rank order listing.

-3. Highest Honors

-- a.
-Graduating students shall be in the top 2% of the entire senior class by rank order established by the District's weighted grade point average. - Graduating students utilizing course validation shall not displace any of the top 2% Highest Honors students in rank order listing.

-e.
-Silver Cords
+- b.
+Graduating students who have earned a 3.75 weighted grade point average but who may not be included in the top 10% shall also receive Honors recognition. - Graduating students utilizing course validation shall not displace any of the top 10% Honors students in rank order listing. - 2.
+High Honors - a.
+Graduating students shall be in the top 5% of the entire senior class by rank order established by the District's weighted grade point average. - B. Graduating students utilizing course validation shall not displace any of the top 5% High Honors students in rank order listing. - 3.
+Highest Honors - a.
+Graduating students shall be in the top 2% of the entire senior class by rank order established by the District's weighted grade point average. - B. Graduating students utilizing course validation shall not displace any of the top 2% Highest Honors students in rank order listing. - e.
+Silver Cords - i.

-- i.
 Silver cords shall be issued to those students who graduate with a standard or special diploma under the following conditions: - 1.
 Graduating students must earn a total of 250 documented volunteer service hours beyond the school day. - 2.
 Students must obtain prior approval from the school principal or designee. - 3.
-Students may earn up to five hours per week providing service in an organized, supervised tutoring program conducted through a service learning, peer counseling, exploratory teaching, or study hall program.

-f.
-Valedictorian/Salutatorian

-- To be selected as valedictorian or salutatorian, a high school senior shall have completed at least the last two full years of high school in any SBBC public school. - ii.
-Students transferring from one SBBC high school to another in the last 2 semesters (or 4 quarters for block schools) shall not displace, for class ranking purposes, including valedictorian/salutatorian, any other student.
+Students may earn up to five hours per week providing service in an organized, supervised tutoring program conducted through a service learning, peer counseling, exploratory teaching, or study hall program. - f.
+Valedictorian/Salutatorian - i.
+To be selected as valedictorian or salutatorian, a high school senior shall have completed at least the last two full years of high school in any SBBC public school. - ii.
+Students transferring from one SBBC high school to another in the last 2 semesters (or 4 quarters for block schools) shall not displace, for class ranking purposes, including valedictorian/salutatorian, any other student. - g.

-g.
 Seal of Biliteracy

-- The Seal of Biliteracy recognizes graduating high school students who have attained a high level of competency in listening, reading, speaking, and writing in one or more languages, in addition to English. - ii.
-The Seal of Biliteracy is differentiated between two levels of competency.
-The State will identify specific criteria for each level: - Gold The highest level of competency certified by the Florida Seal of Biliteracy Program. - 2.
-Silver The second-highest level of competency certified by the Florida Seal of Biliteracy Program. - iii.
+- i.
+The Seal of Biliteracy recognizes graduating high school students who have attained a high level of competency in listening, reading, speaking, and writing in one or more languages, in addition to English. - ii.
 To qualify for the Seal of Biliteracy, a student must meet the following requirements: - 1.
-Earn a standard high school diploma;

-- Demonstrate proficiency in English by earning a passing score on the statewide, standardized English Language Arts assessment or scores on a standardized test that are concordant with the passing scores on the statewide, standardized assessment (e.g., ACT or SAT); and - 3.
+Earn a standard high school diploma; - 2.
+Demonstrate proficiency in English by earning a passing score on the statewide, standardized English Language Arts assessment or scores on a standardized test that are concordant with the passing scores on the statewide, standardized assessment (e.g., ACT or SAT); and - 3.
 Demonstrate proficiency in a world language by earning: - a.
 A score of three (3) or higher on an Advanced Placement (AP) assessment in a world language. - b.
-A score of four (4) or higher on an International Baccalaureate (IB) assessment in a world language. - c.
+A score of 4 or higher on an International Baccalaureate (IB) assessment in a world language. - c.
 A score of three (3) or higher on an Advanced International Certificate of Education (AICE) assessment in a world language. - d.
 An average score or higher for college-bound seniors in the year the assessment was taken according to the College Board on a SAT II subject area assessment in a world language. - e.
-Four (4) world language course credits in the same world language with a cumulative 3.0 grade point average or higher on a 4.0 scale. - f.
-A score demonstrating proficiency on an alternative, district or state-approved world language assessment - iv.
+A score demonstrating proficiency on an alternative, district-approved world language assessment - iii.
 Students, including those with disabilities, may not waive out of any of the requirements to earn the Seal of Biliteracy.